broadinstitute/gatk/scripts/variantstore/TERRA_QUICKSTART.md

 | ref\_fasta_index   | The reference index       |

-## 3. Import samples
+## 3. Load data
-### 3.1 Assign Gvs IDs
+### 3.1 Assign Gvs IDs (suggest renaming to GvsPrepareSamples)
 To optimize the internal queries, each sample must have a unique and consecutive integer ID assigned.
-Run the `GvsAssignIds` workflow on a sample set, which will create an unique gvs id, update the BQ sample_info table, and update the data model.
+Run the `GvsAssignIds` workflow on a sample set, which will create an unique gvs id, update the BQ sample\_info table (creating it if it doesn't exists), and update the data model.
+This workflow takes care of creating the BQ vet and ref_ranges tables needed for the sample ids generated.

 These are the required parameters which must be supplied to the workflow: